EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 [//]: # ( @menusnip{sim_com_sim7000} )

+### SIMCom SIM7080G (EnviroDIY LTE Bee]) <!-- {#menu_walk_sim_com_sim7000} -->

+This code is for a SIMCom SIM7080G or one of its variants, including the [EnviroDIY LTE Bee](https://www.envirodiy.org/product/envirodiy-lte-bee-pack-of-5/).

+To create a SIMComSIM7080 object we need to know
+- the serial object name,
+- the MCU pin controlling modem power,
+- the MCU pin connected to the `STATUS` pin,
+- the MCU pin connected to the `PWRKEY` pin (for sleep request),
+- and the SIM card's cellular access point name (APN).

+Pins that do not apply should be set as -1.
+A helpful table detailing the pins to use with the EnviroDIY LTE Bee and the EnviroDIY Mayfly is available on the [Modem Notes](@ref page_modem_notes) page.

+[//]: # ( @menusnip{sim_com_sim7080} )

 ### Sodaq GPRSBee <!-- {#menu_walk_sodaq_2g_bee_r6} -->

 This code is for the Sodaq 2GBee R6 and R7 based on the SIMCom SIM800.